phil-opp/blog_os/blog/content/second-edition/posts/12-async-await/index.md

 - Each future that is added to the executor is basically an cooperative task.
 - Instead of using an explicit yield operation, futures give up control of the CPU core by returning `Poll::Pending` (or `Poll::Ready` at the end).
     - There is nothing that forces futures to give up the CPU.
 If they want, they can never return from `poll`, e.g. by spinning endlessly in a loop.
-    - Since each future can block the execution of the other futures in the executor, we need to trust they are not malicious.
+    - Since each future can block the execution of the other futures in the executor, we need to trust them to be not malicious.
 - Futures internally store all the state they need to continue execution on the next `poll` call.
 With async/await, the compiler automatically detects all variables that are needed and stores them inside the generated state machine.
     - Only the minimum state required for continuation is saved.
     - Since the `poll` method gives up the call stack when it returns, the same stack can be used for polling other futures.